Dateline: Tuesday, September 14th, 2021.

 - We’ve rearranged the tables in the dining room to give lots of elbow room.
 Even though social distancing requirements have been relaxed, we will still have plenty of space to keep you socially distanced if you so choose.

 - We’ve eliminated self service aspects of our food service.
 Instead, you may request those self-service items when you complete your breakfast menu selection the night prior to your breakfast.

 - As well, instead of having afternoon fresh baked cookies available in the dining room, you’ll find them packaged in the slot for your room in the foyer where you found your self check-in materials.

 In order for you to help us and other guests stay safe:

-- For unvaccinated guests we ask that you wear face coverings while in public spaces.
-As such, we ask that unvaccinated guests wear face coverings as they enter the building and in the public spaces inside the Inn.
+- We require that you wear face coverings while in public spaces.
+As such, we ask that guests wear face coverings as they enter the building and in the public spaces inside the Inn.
 Note that wearing of face coverings may apply when frequenting area restaurants (though not while eating) and businesses.

 - If you don’t feel well before arrival, please stay home, but let us know you aren’t coming.